aprs434/aprs434.github.io/README.md

   + the compressed _SSID_ (between SSID 0 [none] and 15; included),
   + the _Path Code_ (between path 0 [none] and 3; included), and
   + the _Data Type Code_ (between type 0 and 3; included)
-- `tttt…tttt`: compressed text from a limited 42 character set.
+- `tttt…tttt`: compressed text from a limited 42 character set
 - `d`: a sensible maximum allowed number of compressed data bytes, taking into account the [stepped airtime function](#measurable-benefits)